-In the words of Jim Croft: "...
+In the words of his supervisor, Jim Croft: "...
 Matthew's broad experience in game development has helped shape him as an extremely communicative and inclusive leader and he believes that this multidisciplinary experience has helped inform his successful transition from generalist developer to outstanding audio lead ..."

 Aptitude for storytelling, open world audio, atmospheric ambient, high level systems design and creative audio direction.